Marking Code Without Breaking It: Code Watermarking for Detecting LLM-Generated Code: Introduction

 We propose \texttt{STONE}~(\textbf{S}yntax \textbf{TO}ke\textbf{N} preserving cod\textbf{E} watermarking), a method that selectively embeds watermarks in non-syntax tokens.
 By excluding tokens that are critical to code execution, \texttt{STONE} reduces the risk of functional degradation while embedding robust, detectable patterns.

-Additionally, we introduce \texttt{STEM}~(Summative Test framework for Evaluating code-waterMarking).
-Existing studies on code watermarking rely on separate evaluation criteria, using different metrics and measurement protocols across methods, hindering fair and consistent comparison of performance. \texttt{STEM} integrates correctness, detectability, and imperceptibility into a unified framework, providing a fair basis for evaluating overall performance while allowing task-specific weighting when needed.
+Additionally, we introduce \texttt{STEM}~(Summative Test metric for Evaluating code-waterMarking).
+Existing studies on code watermarking rely on separate evaluation criteria, using different metrics and measurement protocols across methods, hindering fair and consistent comparison of performance. \texttt{STEM} integrates correctness, detectability, and imperceptibility into a unified metric, providing a fair basis for evaluating overall performance while allowing task-specific weighting.
 We employ \texttt{STEM} to evaluate \texttt{STONE} and compare it with state-of-the-art watermarking methods.
 Experiments across Python, C++, and Java show that \texttt{STONE} preserves functional correctness, achieves balanced performance across all evaluation criteria, and consistently outperforms prior methods in efficiency.